Azerbaijani carpet: Gallery

-Carpets in social and economic life
+In culture and economy

 In Azerbaijan, carpets are used to decorate the home, carry a cultural significance as a family tradition transferred verbally and with practicing, and are associated with the daily lives and customs of Azerbaijani people.
 Azerbaijani folk art, particularly carpet weaving, has been the subject of attention from the government to preserve, study, promote and develop carpet weaving traditions of Azerbaijani people.
-A law called “On the Protection and Development of Carpet Art of Azerbaijan" was adopted in December 2004, "Azerkhalcha" was established in May 2016, Carpet Weaver Day started to be celebrated on May 5th according to a presidential decree.
+A law titled "On the Protection and Development of Carpet Art of Azerbaijan" was adopted in December 2004, Azerkhalcha OJSC was established in May 2016, Carpet Weaver Day started to be celebrated on May 5 according to a presidential decree.
 A new building for Azerbaijan Carpet Museum, which was designed by Austrian architect Franz Janz in the shape of a rolled carpet, was constructed between 2007 and 2014.
-In addition, a state program on the “Protection and development of carpet art in the Republic of Azerbaijan 2018–2022” was approved in February 2018 by President Ilham Aliyev with the aim of creating raw material supply for this industry, improving the infrastructure for carpet-weaving, support the establishment of new workplaces, carry out qualified personnel training in the field of carpet-weaving, wool processing, wool and silk yarns manufacturing, and processing plants used for dyeing and production of dyes.
+In addition, a state program on the protection and development of carpet art in the Republic of Azerbaijan 2018–2022 was approved in February 2018 by President Ilham Aliyev with the aim of creating raw material supply for this industry, improving the infrastructure for carpet-weaving, support the establishment of new workplaces, carry out qualified personnel training in the field of carpet-weaving, wool processing, wool and silk yarns manufacturing, and processing plants used for dyeing and production of dyes.